 OPDR is a coalition of public, private, and professional organizations working collectively toward the mission of creating a disaster resilient and sustainable state.
-Developed and coordinated by the Community Service Center, OPDR employs a service learning model to increase community capacity and enhance disaster safety and resilience statewide.
+Developed and coordinated by the Institute for Policy Research and Engagement (formerly the Community Service Center), OPDR employs a service learning model to increase community capacity and enhance disaster safety and resilience statewide.

 Who We Partner With

 - Local Government; County and City

 We support communities in developing natural hazard risk reduction plans and projects by providing training programs, workshops, and hands-on assistance to communities.
 Additionally, we aim to build local capacity for disaster safety and risk reduction while developing a support network among communities and partners.

 We research, develop, and distribute resource materials and media that assist communities in planning and preparing for natural hazards.
 Examples of our research includes Technical Resource Guide, Natural Hazard Risk Reduction Plan Framework, etc.)

 We continually develop new training programs and modules through the Institute for Policy Research and Engagement at the University of Oregon.
 Examples of our work include Open for Business, Benefit/Cost Analysis, and Oregon Pre-Disaster Mitigation community training series.

 Development of Strategic Alliances